ravenriya/anscer_task/README.md

 # Custom robot with Nav2

-A ROS 2 based robot featuring custom navigation nodes and optimized parameters for autonomous operation done using Zenoh middleware, can also be simulated using cycloneDDS, PLEASE NOTE THAT fastDDS makes the gazebo environment crash
+A ROS 2 based robot featuring navigation with optimized parameters for autonomous operation done using Zenoh middleware, can also be simulated using cycloneDDS, PLEASE NOTE THAT fastDDS makes the gazebo environment crash

 ## Prerequisites